No-scalpel aesthetic medicine triumphs in China

 In 2019, 15% of the 13,000 authorized beauty clinics worked outside their defined fields of activity, according to a report by the Shanghai cabinet iResearch.
 According to the same study, one in three needles in circulation was non-compliant.

-In early 2021, an actress was featured in the press after posting images of her nose blackened by necrosis on social media after an operation that had gone wrong.
+In early 2021, an actress appeared in the press after posting images of her nose with the tip blackened by necrosis on social media after an operation that had gone wrong.

 But for Ken Huang, president of the PhiSkin Clinic in Shanghai, such incidents do not diminish the popularity of cosmetic treatments among young Chinese who want to improve their appearance or increase their opportunities in the job market.